Administrator (Peace IV)

 To work with the Service Delivery & Development Co-ordinator to ensure the efficient delivery of administrative support services to PlayBoard’s play based playwork community relations programme, delivered as part of the OUR Generation Project.

-The OUR Generation Project brings together the expertise of 7 Partner organisations for the delivery of a project that seeks to:
+The OUR Generation Project brings together the expertise of seven partner organisations across both Northern Ireland and the Republic of Ireland for the delivery of a project that seeks to:

 To ensure that all information is maintained and held in accordance with both PlayBoard and SEUPB policies and procedures.